shashankanand13monu/Leetcode/Recursively remove all adjacent duplicates - GFG/README.md

 <p><br>
 <span style="font-size:18px"><strong>Your Task:</strong><br>
 You don't need to read input or print anything.
-Your task is to complete the function <strong>rremove()</strong> which takes the string S as input parameter and returns the resultant string.<br>
+Your task is to complete the function <strong>rremove()</strong> which takes the string S as input parameter and returns the resultant string.</span></p>
-<strong>Note:</strong> For some test cases, the resultant string would be an <strong>empty</strong> string.
-For that case, the function should return the empty string only.</span></p>

 <p><br>
 <span style="font-size:18px"><strong>Expected Time Complexity:</strong> O(|S|)<br>